-Grading policy: The final grade will be based on homework assignments, a take-home midterm exam (see below for dates) and a final exam.
+Grading policy: The final grade will be based on homework assignments and a take-home final exam:

 Homework assignments: Homework problems will be handed out on a regular basis.
 Discussion of homework assignments with other students is encouraged, but what is handed in should be your own work.

 Accommodations: Brown University is committed to full inclusion of all students.
 Please inform me early in the term if you have a disability or other conditions that might require accommodations or modification of any of these course procedures.
 You may speak with me after class or during office hours.
 For more information, please contact Student and Employee Accessibility Services at 401-863-9588 or SEAS@brown.edu.

 Students in need of short-term academic advice or support can contact one of the deans in the Dean of the College office.